 Skills required: A course or certification in event management or marketing based on the particular job.

 Human Resources – As a retail organization has a high number of employees, this function becomes very important.

 HR is considered the single contact point for an employee, for any matter apart from his direct line of work.
-Human resource handles, payroll, medical and parental leave, rewards and recognition, appraisal, increments etc.
+Human resources in a the retail industry handles, payroll, medical and parental leave, rewards and recognition, appraisal, increments etc.

 Skills required: Certification from a recognized institution commensurate with the level of the HR position.

 Store Operations – the biggest division of the company, and has many sub-divisions:

 – Sales: Division which is directly in contact with customer and assists them in purchase

 – Inventory: Division which manages the stocks of product in the store area

 – Customer care: Division which helps the customers in case of any difficulties faced by them

 – Other support staff: Other support staff includes helpers, cleaners, etc.